killy971/hpc-coveralls/README.md

   - hpc-coveralls [options] [test-suite-name]
 ```

-Note that the usual `cabal test` command is replaced by `run-cabal-test`.
 The reason for this is explained in the next section.

-For an example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) `.travis.yml` file ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).
+For a real world example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) `.travis.yml` file ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).
+You can also refer to the `.travis.yml` file of hpc-coveralls itself, which is configured with [multi-ghc-travis](https://github.com/hvr/multi-ghc-travis).

 ## The run-cabal-test command